Nukesor/game-saver/README.md

 ### TODOS:

-- Add manual save
-- Investigate how prompts work
+- Build prompts work
+- Refactor everything once the MVP is finished
+- Delete saves
 - Show timestamp floating on the right of the savegame lists
 - Add switch for save-on-change and save-after-time.
     Right now we only have save-on-change.